Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 IMGMOUNT C hdd.img -size 512,32,2,992
 BOOT -L C
 ```
-You probably don't want to memorize those last two commands, so do yourself a favour and create yourself a DOSBox-X .conf file and place those commands in the [Autoexec] section of that config file.
+You probably don't want to memorize those last two commands, so do yourself a favour and create yourself a DOSBox-X .conf file and place those commands in the [autoexec] section of that config file.

 ## Creating a DOS 3.3 HDD image
 Creating a DOS 3.3 HDD image is nearly identical to that of DOS 3.0-3.2 above with a few small notes